jeroenouw/AngularMaterialFirebase/docs/DEVELOPER.md

 To build the development environment, run `npm run dist`.

 ## Production
 To build the default production environment, run `npm run prod`.
-To build the production environment with Ahead-of-Time Compilation, run `npm run prod:aot`.
+This will run with the AoT Compiler.
-To build the production environment with reduced file size, run `npm run prod:opt` (Takes extra time to build).
+To build the production environment with reduced file size, run `npm run prod:opt` (Takes extra time to build with build optimizer).